 The soul of any great harbor town dwells in the finest fresh seafood of its own waters.
 In Charleston, SC, expectations of excellent seafood abound in the anticipations of eager travelers and lowcountry locals alike.
 Charleston chefs and restaurants proudly serve the very best in traditional and contemporary styles of classic seaside dishes.

-There's nothing like a fresh, light lunch to refuel dedicated shoppers on a mission along Charleston's famous streets.
-While strolling along Upper King, stop by Fish for a $10 customizable lunch menu, attentive service, and the streetside outdoor patio - perfect for people watching.
-For the very best in Charleston seafood, make a reservation at Hank's, voted Best Seafood in Charleston 13 years in a row.
+There's nothing like a fresh, beautifully presented lunch or dinner to refuel dedicated shoppers on a mission along Charleston's famous streets.
+While strolling along Upper King, stop by Fish for small and large plates, an impressive wine selection, attentive service, and the streetside patio - perfect for people watching.
+Another centrally located lunch or dinner option is the small, but flavor-packed 167 Raw, a mini-market and seafood joint specializing in New England style po' boys and lobster rolls.
+For the very best in Charleston seafood, make a reservation at Hank's, voted Best Seafood in Charleston over a dozen years in a row.
 Here, an elegant fine dining setting and old world service come together for a truly authentic Charleston seafood experience.